ignite/cli/docs/docs/06-migration/readme.md

 go install . && gen-mig-diffs -h
 ```

-## Example Migration
+### Example Migration

-To generate migration diffs between versions 0.27.2 and 28.3.0, use the following command:
+As an example, to generate migration diffs between versions 0.27.2 and 28.3.0, use the following command:

 ```shell
 gen-mig-diffs --output temp/migration --from v0.27.2 --to v28.3.0